TETROGAME/Operating-systems/README.md

 - `Lab 4/RingBuffer.h` / `Lab 4/RingBuffer.cpp` — on-disk circular queue helpers
 - `Lab 4/ipc_helpers.h` — platform-specific synchronization primitives (events, named mutexes/semaphores)
 - `Lab 4/README.md` — instructions to build and run Receiver and Sender

 ---

+### Lab 5: Named Pipes — Server / Clients (Data exchange via named pipes)

+**Objective:**
+Implement coordinated access to a binary employee file by multiple parallel client processes through named pipes.
+One Server process mediates client requests, enforcing per-record read/write access policies while clients request read or modification operations via IPC.

+**Requirements (summary):**
+- Server:
+  - Read from console: the name of the binary data file and initial employee data (records).
+Each record has the following structure:
+    ```cpp
+    struct employee
+    {
+    int num;        // employee ID
+    char name[10];  // employee name
+    double hours;   // number of hours worked
+    };
+    ```
+  - Create the binary file and write the initial records to it.
+  - Print the contents of the created file to the console.
+  - Read from console the number of Client processes to start and launch them, arranging IPC channels (named pipes) for each client or using a shared named pipe protocol.
+  - Serve client requests over named pipes so that:
+    - A client requesting to modify a record acquires exclusive access to that record; other clients are blocked from reading or writing this record until the modifier releases it.
+    - A client requesting to read a record may share access with other readers of the same record (concurrent reads allowed), but readers must be blocked while a writer holds or requests exclusive access.
+  - After all clients finish, print the modified file to the console.
+  - Allow server termination on a console command.

+- Client:
+  - Start and connect to the Server via the designated named pipe(s).
+  - Run an interactive loop:
+    - Prompt the user for one of: modify a record, read a record, or exit.
+    - For read:
+      - Ask for the employee ID key.
+      - Send a read request to the Server.
+      - Receive and display the record from the Server.
+      - When the user signals, send a release request to the Server to end access.
+    - For modify:
+      - Ask for the employee ID key.
+      - Send a lock/modify request to the Server.
+      - Receive and display the current record from the Server.
+      - Request new values for the record fields from the console.
+      - Send the modified record to the Server when ready.
+      - When the user signals, send a release request to the Server to end exclusive access.
+    - For exit:
+      - Disconnect and terminate the client process.
+  - All access to records is by key (employee ID).

+- Additional:
+  - Design the named pipe protocol to support at minimum: request type (read/modify/release), record key, and payload (record data or status).
+  - Include graceful shutdown and error handling (broken pipe, client disconnect, malformed requests).
+  - Provide a simple test scenario with 2–3 clients demonstrating concurrent reads, exclusive write locking, and final file modifications.

+**Key Files (suggested):**
+- `Lab 5/server.cpp`
+- `Lab 5/client.cpp`
+- `Lab 5/employee.h` / `Lab 5/employee.cpp`
+- `Lab 5/FileHandler.h` / `Lab 5/FileHandler.cpp`
+- `Lab 5/Request.h` / `Lab 5/Request.cpp`

+---